 No one is 100%-sure who actually visit torrent sites: average netizens or highly advanced hackers.
 As IP addresses are open to public, any malicious technician is able to crack and use them for unknown purposes.

 ISPs and Copyright Trolls

 Internet Service Providers, especially in the USA, and copyright trolls (nowadays they are not rare everywhere) monitor online activities of torrent users in search of copyright infringement.
-ISPs even restrict or block access to the most widely-used torrent trackers.
-(You will read about it further in details, keep on reading)
+ISPs even restrict or block access to the most widely-used torrent trackers (you will find out about it further in details, keep on reading).

 It is widely-known that ISPs and copyright trolls target the IP addresses of those users who torrent copyrighted material (either on purpose or accidentally).
 One may be accused of copyright infringement which is punishable by law in the USA.

 How do ISPs track what you do online?

 Most of the American ISPs fall back on DPI, which is Deep Packet Inspection, to monitor their users’ activity on the network, especially those who take advantage of torrent websites.
 The method allows them not only to trace what sites are visited, but also watch the content of the transferred packets on the net.
 By means of DPI they block or restrict access to the torrent trackers throttle internet connections for the netizens.
 Moreover, the technology is used for collecting detailed statistics of any individual internet surfer’s online activity.

 Local US Internet Service Providers adhere to different policies in relation to data retention.
 How long the information about internet users is kept and what type of it is collected varies from ISP to ISP.